 Alumni/Advancement

 67 Percent of alumni organizations that are integrated with institutional fundraising, or are working toward integration.
 4% report they are not integrated and have no plans to integrate.
 The assimilation of alumni relations and institutional fundraising is an ongoing trend that we’ve written about previously.
-The most recent survey indicates that trend continues into 2017.
+The most recent survey indicates that trend continues.

 4 Average number of solicitations higher education institutions send to new graduates within the first twelve months after graduation.
 This raises ongoing questions about the assimilation of alumni relations with institutional fundraising, and how cultivation and engagement efforts can take a back seat to the demands of fundraising.
 See my article: When Development Treats Alumni Like Their ATM.